 This course satisfies the general education mathematics requirement for most of the Professional and Technical degrees.
 Students solve problems from a variety of occupations using fractions, decimals, percents, proportions, right angle trigonometry, graphs, and statistics.
-Prerequisite: Passing score on COMPASS Math Competency exam or MTH 60 grade of A or B. SUMMER, FALL, WINTER, SPRING
+Prerequisite: Passing score on COMPASS Math Competency exam or MTH 60 with a "B" grade or better.
+SUMMER, FALL, WINTER, SPRING